How to Choose & Use Dental Floss

 What Are Some Mistakes People Make When They’re Flossing?

-Making only side to side motions or up and down moves instead of doing both of them.
+Making only side-to-side motions or up-and-down moves instead of doing both of them.

 Quitting flossing upon seeing blood though it is normal most of the time.